vaughankildaire/vaughankildaire.github.io/docs/academics.md

 :fontawesome-solid-scroll: Academic record
 ===============

-TODO: Put degree here

-TODO: Put academic record here as table and as photo

-Below are my academic transcripts from the past (TODO: fill year in dynamically) years, you can also download the official transcript by clicking the link below the table.
+Below are my academic transcripts from the past years, you can also download the official transcript by clicking the link below the table.

 === "First year"